davetang/onemanarmy/README.md

 There's always a better way to do something.
 If you find yourself continually doing something inefficiently, it is time to find a better solution.

+Focus on results but revise/refactor your code later on when the deadline has been met!
+Chances are that you will have to revisit your code that you wrote in a hurry and it will probably make less sense later compared to when you wrote it.

 ## Linux administration